joekemp/xplorotest/README.md

 npm start
 ```

-This builds the client, which the server the serves to the browser.
+This builds the client, which the server then serves to the browser.
 Open `http://localhost:3001` in a browser.
-Note that this will not update if either the server or client changes.
+Note that this will not update if either the server or client change.

 To have the server update on changes, use nodemon:
 ```bash